Booker T (wrestler): Relationships and family

 Huffman married his first wife Levestia on May 23, 1996.
 Booker presented her to the Nitro crowd the night after his WCW World Heavyweight Championship win at Bash at the Beach.
-Levestia was also used to further the feud between himself and Jeff Jarrett when Jarrett hit her in the head with a guitar on Nitro on July 31, 2000.
+Levestia was also used to further the feud between him and Jeff Jarrett when Jarrett hit her in the head with a guitar on Nitro on July 31, 2000.
 However, they divorced on May 8, 2001.

 Huffman has a son, from a previous relationship with a high school girlfriend, named Brandon (born in 1982), with whom he has a strained relationship due to his time spent on the road.
 Booker married his girlfriend of five years, Sharmell Sullivan, in February 2005.
 The couple welcomed their twins, a boy named Kendrick and a girl named Kennedy, in 2010.
 Huffman and his brother Lash opened a wrestling school in Houston in 2005.
-He is also a fan of Formula One, and was in attendance at the 2012 U.S Grand Prix as a guest of Lewis Hamilton.
+He is also a fan of Formula One, and was in attendance at the 2012 U.S. Grand Prix as a guest of Lewis Hamilton.

 Reality of Wrestling

 In 2005, Huffman started his own wrestling promotion in Houston, Texas, called Pro Wrestling Alliance.
 In 2012, the promotion rebranded to Reality of Wrestling.
-After his final 2013 event, Christmas Chaos, ROW was near to close, but Houston business man Hilton Koch, who assisted the event, became a partner with Booker.
+After his final 2013 event, Christmas Chaos, ROW was near closing, but Houston business man Hilton Koch, who assisted the event, became a partner with Booker.

 On February 21, 2015, Booker T and Stevie Ray reunited as Harlem Heat for one last match in Reality of Wrestling for the promotion's "The Final Heat" event.
 They defeated the Heavenly Bodies to win the ROW Tag Team Championship.
 On March 14, the titles were vacated.

 In February 2020, Booker T returned to wrestle for the promotion in an eight-man tag team match.